 Get an Estimate on Your Closing CostsGet an Estimate on Your Closing Costs

 There’s always a bit of a shock when these are examined at the closing table.
 On average, closing costs can run into the $10,000 range or more for a financed deal.
 In NYC, buyers can expect to pay 2-4% of the purchase price in closing costs.
 This can go up to 3-4% if the property is over $1 million or a condo.
-These closing costs can include title insurance, property taxes, recording fees, and escrow.
+These closing costs include title insurance, property taxes, recording fees, and escrow.
 In a buyer’s market, you may be able to get the seller to pay some of them.
 Talk to your agent and see which of these might be negotiable.

 Final ThoughtsFinal Thoughts

 It’s no secret that buying a home can be a bit of a rollercoaster.
 Fortunately, it becomes easier when you’ve got a buyer’s agent.
 These trained professionals and there to provide a service and consider the sales price covers their costs make little sense to do without them.

 You can take the first steps towards working with one right now by contacting Elika Real Estate.
-As an exclusive buyer’s brokerage, you’ll know that you’re getting only the best service when you contact us today.
+As an exclusive buyer’s brokerage, you’ll know you’re getting only the best service when you contact us.